-Below we have listed just a few of the benefits and advantages of using Blog Defender to make your WordPress site invisible to hackers and botnets on your website:
+Below we have listed just some of the benefits of using Blog Defender to make your WordPress site invisible to hackers and botnets on your website:

-Blog Defender is a practical training product that will take you through the website security process and show you what to do, including how to set everything up, and even which plugins you can install for free to get things done inexpensively.
+Blog Defender can be used as a DIY training product that guides you through the website security process and shows you what to do, including how to set everything up, and even which WordPress plugins you can install for free to get things done.

-- Secure your website from hackers, spammers, bad bots, data mining tools and malicious users whose aims is to exploit your site for their own personal and financial gain.
+- Protect your WordPress website from hackers, spammers, bad bots, data mining tools and malicious users attempting to ruin your business for their own personal and financial gain.

-- Helps Avoid Intellectual Property Theft – If you sell an information product (e.g. downloadable ebooks, videos, etc.), your product can end up as freeware on free downloading sites.
+- Secure Your Info Products – If you’re a digital product author (e.g. downloadable ebooks, video training, etc.), your work can be stolen and end up becoming freeware on free downloading sites.

-- Avoid Getting Suspended By Your Web Host And Banned By Search Engines – When a site has been hacked, expect to go through a great deal of inconvenience and aggravation.
-It can take days to uncover the problem and sort through the issues these have caused.
-As a result, your, account could get suspended by your webhost, or even blacklisted in search engines.
-And if this isn’t painful enough, hackers can spam your contact list and steal your business details and financial information, you could be fined or even charged with fraud, and much more.
+- Avoid Getting Blocked By Your Host – When a website has been hacked, you can expect to go through a whole lot of frustration and heartache.
+It can take days to uncover problems and sort through any issues these have caused.
+Your, blog could be suspended by your webhost, or even deindexed by search engines.
+Additionally, your contacts could be spammed, your subscriber list and financial details could be stolen, you could be fined or even charged with fraud, and a whole lot more.

-Blog Defender provides fixes for the following areas:
+Blog Defender helps you fix the following areas:

 - Plugin Security Audits